 Where the target SMETS1 ESME or SMETS1 GSME may apply Payment based Debt Recovery (with its SMETS1 meaning) when a positive adjustment is made to the Meter Balance, the increase in the Meter Balance resulting from this Service Request may be correspondingly less than the adjustment specified.

-Where the target SMETS1 ESME or SMETS1 GSME does not support (with meaning) then the S1SP shall create a SMETS1 Response indicating failure should such a Service Request be received.Update Payment Mode (SRV 1.6)
+Where the target SMETS1 ESME or SMETS1 GSME does not support negative adjustments to the ESME Meter Balance/ GSME PrepaymentMode Meter Balance (with their DUIS and SMETS1 meanings) if the result of applying those adjustments would have been either to change the Meter Balance from a negative value to a more negative value or from a non-negative value to a negative value, then the S1SP shall create a SMETS1 Response indicating failure should such a Service Request be received.

+Where the target SMETS1 ESME or SMETS1 GSME processes a positive adjustment to the ESME Meter Balance / GSME PrepaymentMode Meter Balance (with their DUIS and SMETS1 meanings) then the Device will, in addition to adjusting the Meter Balance (with its SMETS1 meaning), first apply that adjustment to the Accumulated Debt Register if it is greater than zero, second, if the accumulated Debt Register is zero, or is reduced to zero, apply any remaining adjustment to the Emergency Credit Balance until it reaches the Emergency Credit Limit.

+Update Payment Mode (SRV 1.6)

 When the S1SP changes Payment Mode (with its SMETS1 meaning) to Credit Mode, the SMETS1 ESME or SMETS1 GSME resets Meter Balance, Emergency Credit Balance, Emergency Credit Limit, Emergency Credit Threshold, Debt Recovery Rates [1 … 2] and Debt Recovery Per Payment (with their SMETS1 meanings).